spencerdodd/kernelpop/README.md

 ### NOTE:

 Since it seems like this project is getting some clones / views, I should say this is a work in progress.
-While the linux enumeration is functional, I haven't fully implemented the Windows and Mac functionality.
-The next steps in order of priority are:

-* add windows functionality

-* add more exploits

-* add mac functionality

-I'm taking class and working fulltime so getting programming time is sporadic, but I will try to get as many contribs in as I can.
-Thanks!
+I'm taking class and working fulltime so getting programming time is sporadic.
+That said, I am actively maintaining and adding features.
+Please let me know if you find any issues with the program!

+Thanks

 ---